TonyMiri/Polygon_database_builder/README.md

 - It didn't run completely cleanly through the entire list due to unforseen and aformentioned variations in the data.
 I was using us_tickers_list as my list of tickers to build the database (which you shouldn't use because it contains A LOT of tickers that don't have price data.
 Use db_tickers instead).
 I made a copy of us_tickers_list at the beginning and named it us_tickers_list2, and every time the program hung up and stopped on a certain ticker I just deleted that ticker and all tickers before it from us_tickers_list2 and ran the program from that point.
 Not ideal, obviously, but it worked fairly cleanly.
 - There is a repo from another guy on here that uses Pandas and you should probably use that one if you just want daily data.
 I did it without Pandas because I'm a glutton for punishment.
 - It's not done very cleanly because I started the project without a clearly defined scope.
 I aimed too big at first then ended up getting more specific with functions later.
+- This was my first time building a database.